 Want to learn how to begin to take control of your homemaking?
-Here’s a simple but important way to get started!
+Here are some simple but important ways to get started!

 When it comes to homemaking, do you ever feel like you just don’t know where to begin?

 - Maybe you grew up with a cleaning lady who came to your house every week, so you never had to learn how to clean.

 - Or maybe you grew up and your mother was a homemaker, but cleaned things her own way, without explaining how or why.